-My friend’s son turned two yesterday and I wanted to make him something that a little boy (or girl) could enjoy playing with.
-I’ve seen variations of counting bean bags on different blogs and decided to come up with my own version.
+My friend’s son turned 5 yesterday, and I wanted to make him something that a boy or girl could enjoy playing with.
+I’ve seen variations of counting bean bags for toss games on different blogs and decided to develop my version.
 This set has nine beanbags plus a matching drawstring tote bag.
 You can find the matching tote bag here!

 Next, cut out nine fabric rectangles a little larger than your numbers.
 Iron those to a strip of fusible web.
-On the back, trace each number backwards then cut out each number.
+On the back, trace each number backward, then cut out each number.

-Then I did a loose zig zag stitch with my sewing machine around each number.
-The curves got tricky and so I had to turn the hand wheel for some parts and stitch very slowly.
-Next put right sides together of your beanbag fronts and backs and stitch them up leaving a 2″ opening at the bottom.
+Then I did a loose zig-zag stitch with my sewing machine around each number.
+The curves got tricky, so I had to slowly turn the handwheel in some parts and stitch.
+Next, put the right sides together of your beanbag fronts and backs and stitch them up, leaving a 2″ opening at the bottom.
 When you are done stitching, turn them right side out.

-Okay, break is over and back to work!
-I tried to fill these with a funnel but my funnel opening was too small so I used a rolled up paper plate to fill each bag with black beans.
+You could use corn, pellets, sand, and possibly rice.
+I tried to fill these with a funnel, but my funnel opening was too small, so I filled each bag with black beans.
 I filled each bag until it was 3/4 full and used a pound and a half total for all nine bags.

-Next I sewed the openings up using a slipstitch.
+Next, I sewed the openings up using a slipstitch.
 A slipstitch is a (mostly) hidden seam.
-Do do this you’ll first fold the raw edges inside.
-Then knot your thread and starting at one end of the opening you’ll alternate between the inside folds of the fabric stitching about 1/16″ inch of fabric on each side then pull tightly.
+To do this, you’ll first fold the raw edges inside.
+Then knot your thread, and starting at one end of the opening, you’ll alternate between the inside folds of the fabric, stitching about 1/16″ inch of fabric on each side, then pull tightly.

 Beanbags are now finished and ready to be played with!